stub22/axiomagic/README.md

 AxMgc contains the latest (2018-19) work in authorable RDF system design by Stu B22 and pals.

-This work builds on our previous projects including glue.ai and appadapter.org.
+This work builds on our previous projects, including [Glue-AI 1.x](http://glue.ai).

+Axiomagic is the foundation of Glue-AI 2.0.

 ## Gritty Summary
  Axiomagic provides both Client (AxCli) and Server (AxSrv) components, which may be deployed in an embedded (AxEmb) setup.